-A carpenter from Florida, Michael had never traveled outside the United States until in early 2004 he volunteered with a nongovernmental organization in Nepal, restoring a school building outside of Kathmandu.
+A carpenter from Florida, Michael had never traveled outside the United States until early 2004 when he volunteered with a nongovernmental organization in Nepal, restoring a school building outside of Kathmandu.
 Moved by the plight of the children, living in poverty, but rich in spirit, Michael vowed to return to help.
 Within six months Michael did return to Nepal, having sold his home and business in Florida.
 Coming across the children living in the dilapidated house that day in March transformed his life.
-And Michael (Papa) has since transformed the lives of hundreds of poor children in Nepal.
+And Michael (Papa) has since transformed the lives of hundreds of children in Nepal.

-Nepal Orphans Home attends to the welfare of children in Nepal who are orphaned, abandoned, or not supported by their parents.
+Nepal Orphans Home (NOH) attends to the welfare of children in Nepal who are orphaned, abandoned, or not supported by their parents.
 NOH provides for the children’s basic needs of food, shelter, and clothing, as well as schooling and health care, and administers to their emotional needs with love and compassion, allowing them to grow up in a nurturing environment.
 Our mission is not just to rescue children from abject poverty, but to enable the children to develop and realize their potentials.

 A Brief History

 Over time, operations have expanded to help more children.
 In 2006, Papa’s Harmony House moved to a new, larger building to accommodate the growing family.
 NOH opened a school for the children, Papa’s Trinity Academy, enabling more than two hundred other children from the community to attend.
 In the first two years of operation, Nepal Orphans Home’s expenses exceeded income, largely from individual donations, and Michael Hess financed operations out of his own savings.

 In 2007, NOH was asked to take over a nearby orphanage with a dozen children.
 Another building was leased in Dhapasi for a second Papa’s House and additional staff were hired.
 The enrollment at Papa’s Trinity Academy grew to over three hundred children, most attending for free.